 Women often have very similar symptoms during their menopausal transition but very different underlying causes.
 Testing is the best way to determine why you are feeling the way you are and what individual treatment strategies you need to get back on track.

 Most women are surprised that I don't test their hormone levels.
-Common reproductive hormones include FSH, LH, Estrogen, Progesterone, Testosterone, etc. I generally don't test for these as its normal for them to fluctuate on a daily basis and there is not a test that diagnoses menopause.
+Common reproductive hormones include FSH, LH, Estrogen, Progesterone, Testosterone, etc. I generally don't test for these as it's normal for them to fluctuate on a daily basis and there is not a test that diagnoses menopause.
 The menopause diagnoses come 12 months after your last period.
 You have to remember all women will stop menstruating and will have altered hormonal levels but not all women will have symptoms during this transition.
-So it's worth digging deeper to find out what's really going on rather than just blame your hormones because if it was just a hormonal change ever women would suffer during this transition.
+So it's worth digging deeper to find out what's really going on rather than just blame your hormones because if it was just a hormonal change every woman would suffer during this transition.